 It will also familiarize you with the difficulty level of the Exam.
 This will help you to gain sufficient marks in a paper-like CSAT in which 33% minimum marks are required to pass it.

 Give a full-length mock test so that you can understand where you are lacking.
 This will not only help you in lowering your anxiety but also help you to complete the UPSC Exam paper in a given time.
 It will also help you to face the pressure that one faces while giving an exam.

 Remember mock test is important both for prelims and mains respectively and will give an edge to your UPSC Preparation.

 So after going through the notes for a week, make it a habit to give a short test every Saturday or Sunday.
 This will help you to know your weak areas so that you can polish up those areas to strengthen them.

 9. Evaluate Yourself At Each Step Of Exam Preparation

 It is important to evaluate yourself at each step of your preparation so that you know exactly where you stand at any point during your preparation.
 This way, if there are any gaps or areas where you need improvement, they can be addressed immediately before moving on further with the rest of your preparations.

 The exam is tough and the questions might seem unusual to you.
 So, practice writing answers to questions of all types.

+It’s important to maintain a healthy lifestyle, follow a proper study plan, seek help if needed and practice writing answers clearly and concisely.
 You should have an answer to every possible question that you can think of.
-It is important that you don’t leave any scope for error.
+You mustn’t leave any scope for error.

 However, if you stay positive during the entire journey, nothing can stop you from achieving your goal!